Ghanem10/chess-game/README.md

 # More to add

 - The game is left with some functionality unimplemented.
 The castling move and pinned piece aren't implemented yet.
     So, those will be on the todo list.

+- Engine

 # Get Started